FredPont/spatial/README.md

 19. compare one group of gates against all the remaining cells.

-20. draw an interactive vulcano plot after gate comparison.
+20. draw an interactive volcano plot after gate comparison.

-21. plot cell expression of a selected dot in the vulcano plot.
+21. plot cell expression of a selected dot in the volcano plot.

-22. export vulcano plot and the corresponding data table.
+22. export volcano plot and the corresponding data table.

 23. image zoom 10-200%